 According to the Child Care and Early Years Act, 2014, unregulated family child care home can care for a maximum of five children under the age of 13.
 Unregulated (and regulated) caregivers must include their own children in the number of children under six years.
 No more than two children under two years (including the caregivers’ children) may be cared for.

 It is not legal to operate a nursery school or child care centre without a license.

 Children with disabilities

-The local Consolidated Municipal Service Manager (CMSM) may also provide additional funds to providers to help support the inclusion of children with special needs in their program.
+The local consolidated municipal service manager (CMSM) or district social services administration board (DSSAB) may also provide additional funds to providers to help support the inclusion of children with special needs in their program.
 Providers are responsible for applying for this extra support.

 See Do you have a child with a disability or special need? for more information on provincial/territorial supports for children with disabilities in child care.